|Best All-Around Hatchet||Husqvarna 13 in. Wooden Handle Hatchet||Check Price||

 Hatchets are so useful, and they’ve been around for so long, that there are lots of styles to choose from, and lots of materials to consider when it comes to handles and heads.
 Some hatchets are designed to do a better job at splitting wood, or come with a hardened “pommel” that looks like a hammer head on one end, which is designed for pounding.
 Others have thinner wedge shapes to the cutting head, which do a better job of whacking off limbs and cleanly cutting through smaller pieces of wood for campfire or home hearth firewood.

-While any hatchet will bite through wood, you can definitely fine-tune your choice to your specific activity.
-And if you need a hatchet for general use—a little chopping, a bit of work cutting branches into kindling, perhaps using at the campsite to set tent stakes or clear brush—then you’ll want a tool that doesn’t go to one design extreme or the other.
+While any blade will bite through wood, you can definitely fine-tune your choice to your specific activity.
+And if you need a blade for general use — a little chopping, a bit of work cutting branches into kindling, perhaps using at the campsite to set tent stakes or clear brush — then you’ll want a tool that doesn’t go to one design extreme or the other.
 For camping and general chopping, choose one of these all-around solid performers.

 When you’re asking a hatchet to do it all, you’ll want a warm wooden handle that will feel great and have plenty of grip, and a mid-weight cutting head that’s not so heavy you’re pooped after just a few cutting strokes.
 A great hand axe is made with a proven head, and this one from Husqvarna, of the great names in Swedish metal forging, is a winner for the money.